-Step 5: Stabilise the new bamboo plants by tying it them to bamboo stick with strings.
+Step 5: Stabilise the new bamboo plants by tying them to bamboo sticks with strings.
 Move them to a partly shaded location, away from windy sites.

 2. Propagate bamboo plants from culm cuttings

-Step 2: Dip the bamboo cuttings in rooting hormone, ensure that the fresh cuts are covered with the hormone before shaking the excess off.
+Step 2: Dip the bamboo cuttings in rooting hormone and ensure that the fresh cuts are covered with the hormone before shaking the excess off.

 Here is an in-depth article on how to grow bamboo plants from the culm cuttings.